ThongHHuynh/ThongHHuynh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Thong Huynh Portfolio"
+title: "Thong Huynh's Portfolio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+**About me**
 Hi, I'm Thong Huynh, a Mechatronics Engineer at Ontario Tech University.
+My focus is in Robotics with ROS, CAD Designs.
 Check out some of my projects!!

 A data-driven personal website
 ======